Structured Products, Structured Deposits and Structured Investments

 - Structured deposits – Structured deposits are savings accounts, offered from time to time by some banks, building societies and National Savings & Investments, where the rate of interest you get depends on how the stock market index or other measure performs.
 If the stock market index falls, you will usually get no interest at all.
 But – unlike structured investments (see below) the money you originally invest has the same protection as you get with any other savings account.

 - Structured investments – Structured investments are commonly offered by insurance companies and banks.
 Your money typically buys two underlying investments, one to protect your capital and another to provide the bonus.
 The return you get depends on how the stock market index or other measure performs.
-In addition, if it performs badly or the firms providing the underlying investments fail, you may lose some or all of your original investment.
+In addition, if it performs badly or the firms providing the underlying investments fail, you might lose some or all of your original investment.

 Structured investments and deposits are sold under many different names, including: